-As with last year, the largest heading of complaint is about alleged failures in the complaint investigation process.
-It is important to emphasise that this figure does not indicate a particular concern in this area, but rather it suggests that, following a clarification of Ofsted's complaints handling policy in April 2013, complainants now appreciate that they can only come to ICASO once Ofsted's internal processes are exhausted.
-This does not appear to prevent them from still complaining about matters that are outside our remit, but it does mean that, if they are minded to come to ICASO, they bring us not only their original complaint but also their concern that the Ofsted complaints process did not address it to their satisfaction.
+As with last year, the most frequent heading of complaint is about alleged failures in the complaint investigation process.
+It is important to emphasise that this figure does not indicate a particular concern in this area, but rather it suggests that, following the clarification of Ofsted's complaints handling policy in April 2013, complainants now appreciate that they can only come to ICASO once Ofsted's internal processes are exhausted.